vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 ## Cross cutting concerns

-- Link to any ongoing or future work relevant to this change.
+None

 ## Scope

 ### In scope

-- How configuration files could be splitted into folders
+- Implicit namespacing based on Vector's configuration directory structure
-- How configuration should be loaded
+- How and where configuration is loaded and namespaced

 ### Out of scope